clicon/clixon-controller/FAQ.md

 ## How do I configure JunOS and the Clixon controller?

-JunOS must be configured with SSH-keys and a few other settings before being used with Clixon:
+JunOS must be configured with SSH-keys and a few other settings before being used with Clixon.
+The SSH-key belongs to the user which clixon_backend run as.
+We must also configure the rfc-compliant option for the netconf server:

 ```
 root@junos> show configuration